Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/mildlyinfuriating/comments/12j1nj4/before_after_cleaning_i_did_today/

-Rich cherry wood brings warmth and traditional elegance that pairs surprisingly well with black stone.
-This combination suits bathrooms where you want classic rather than contemporary.
+Why it works: Rich cherry wood brings warmth and traditional elegance that pairs surprisingly well with black stone.
+This combination suits bathrooms where you want classic rather than contemporary aesthetics.

-The cherry vanity r/IOwnYourWallet installed has traditional paneled doors and a furniture-like base.
-That black granite countertop with its polished finish creates formal elegance while the white undermount sink keeps things classic.
-The wood-framed mirror repeats the cherry tone while the black light fixture bridges both materials.
+A cherry vanity with traditional paneled doors and furniture-like base makes a statement.
+Black granite countertop with polished finish creates formal elegance while a white undermount sink keeps things classic.
+A wood-framed mirror repeats the cherry tone while a black light fixture bridges both materials beautifully.

-The light walls and floor keep this darker wood from overwhelming the small space.
-This demonstrates an important principle—dark wood requires light surroundings to breathe.
+Light walls and floor are essential here.
+They keep darker wood from overwhelming smaller spaces.
+This demonstrates an important principle: dark wood requires light surroundings to breathe.
 All-dark bathrooms feel dramatically smaller than their actual dimensions.

 If you’re working with traditional cherry cabinetry, lean into it rather than fighting it.
-Black granite or soapstone countertops embrace the formality while black hardware and fixtures update without stylistic conflict.
-The key is proportion—let the wood dominate but use black as a strong supporting element rather than an afterthought.
+Black granite or soapstone countertops embrace the formality.
+Black hardware and fixtures update without stylistic conflict.
+Let the wood dominate but use black as a strong supporting element rather than an afterthought.

 Spacious Layout with Black Painted Cabinetry and Oak Floor